zchatt/ASAP-SpatialTranscriptomics/README.md

 This repository contains analysis scripts used by The University of Sydney collaborators to analyse spatial transcriptomics as part of [Aligning Science Accross Parkinson's](https://parkinsonsroadmap.org/#).

-NOTE: This currently in development and likely to change frequently
+NOTE: This repo currently in development and likely to change frequently

 ## Visium_giotto.R: Data Processing and Analysis
 ### Overview